McCleary--Rubin reconstruction for simple forest-skein groups: Preliminaries

 \subsubsection{Topological finiteness properties}

-Recall a group $\Gamma$ \emph{is of type $\mathrm{F}_\infty$} if it admits an Eilenberg-MacLane $K(\Gamma,1)$ complex with finite $n$-skeleton for all $n$.
-All FS groups can be interpreted as \emph{Operad groups} of Thumann \cite{Thumann17}, and under a mild hypothesis on the FS category, we may apply Thumann's topological finiteness result \cite[Theorem 4.3]{Thumann17} to deduce many FS groups are of type $\mathrm{F}_\infty$.
-In particular, we have the following.
+Recall a group $\Gamma$ \emph{is of type $\mathtt{F}_\infty$} if it admits an Eilenberg-MacLane $K(\Gamma,1)$ complex with finite $n$-skeleton for all $n$.
+All FS groups can be interpreted as \emph{operad groups} of Thumann \cite{Thumann17}, and under a mild hypothesis on the FS category, we may apply Thumann's topological finiteness result \cite[Theo.~4.3]{Thumann17} to deduce many FS groups are of type $\mathtt{F}_\infty$.
+The following can be found in \cite[Cor.~7.5]{Brothier22}.